ha36ad/SearchEnginePython/README.md

 # SearchEnginePython
-A simple search engine in Python.
+A simple search engine scraper in Python.